Published by Carl Hedinger. Last Updated on September 27, 2023.

 Mount Mitchell State Park is home to Mount Mitchell, the highest peak of the Eastern United States at 6,684 feet.
 Other big names surrounding Mount Mitchell include Mount Craig, Big Butt, and many more.

-You can hike more than a few trails in Mount Mitchell State Park that lead to the top and to other formidable peaks, four of which we detail below.
+More than a few of the best trails Black Mountains offer are near Burnsville sit within Mount Mitchell State Park.
+Some lead to the top and to other formidable peaks.

 1. Balsam Nature Trail